-The Board as a whole is engaged on a regular basis on the Company's sustainability agenda, receiving regular briefings to build understanding and capability.
+The Board as a whole is engaged on a regular basis on the Insurance business and Company's sustainability agenda, receiving regular briefings to build understanding and capability.
 Directors also attend relevant external briefings.
 In July 2021, the Board undertook climate risk training supported by the Cambridge Institute of Sustainability Leadership.